sealvault/sealvault/website/src/dev-docs/design/in-page-provider.md

 ## Signatures

-Dapps can generate on- and off-chain signatures with the user's keys through the in-page provider.
+Dapps can request to generate on- and off-chain signatures with the user's keys through the in-page provider.

 ### On-Chain Signatures